Starting a New Student Organization

 During a new student organization's first year as a recognized organization there are a series of trainings and follow-up meetings in which the organization leaders will be required to participate.

-Yes.
-The New Org Year Process is required for any new student organization that has not completed the recognition process as of June 1, 2015.
+No. The New Org Year Process has been in place for any new student organization that has not completed the recognition process as of June 1, 2015.

-- Prospective Sport Clubs are under the jurisdiction of Campus Recreation and must follow their published recognition processes.
+- Prospective Sport Clubs and Instructional Programs are under the jurisdiction of Campus Recreation and must follow their published recognition processes.

-While prospective social fraternities and sororities do fall under the jurisdiction of the Office of Student Involvement & Leadership, their process is slightly different than what is outlined here.
+While prospective social fraternities and sororities do fall under the jurisdiction of the Memorial Union & Student Activities, their process is slightly different than what is outlined here.
 For more information please consult the University of New Hampshire's Minimum Standards for Expansion Policy under Fraternity & Sorority Life.

 Absolutely!
 From Parents Association Grants to fundraising to applying for supplemental funding from the Student Activity Fee Committee (SAFC) there are a variety of options available to recognized student organizations.

-No. Starting a student organization is a significant responsibility and requires commitment of its founding members.
+No. Starting a student organization is a significant responsibility and requires commitment of its founding members no only to the mission and vision of the organization but also to recruiting and traning new members.
 If you have a great idea for one-time event or activity it is best to bring it to an already established organization.

 Yes.
 However a new organization may not use the title of "Honor Society" until it is approved by the Academic Standards and Advising Committee.
 The Coordinator of Student Organizations & Leadership can assist you in starting this process after your recognition is achieved.

 No. While Memorial Union & Student Activities values the input of the community the process of starting a new student organization must be driven by student interest.